Shreeja-AirMetro/Github-Notes/Progress- PhD/Monograph.md

 Job market needs for skills and demands

-- Lit review - don't jus
+- Lit review - don't just put he said this and he said that (its private notes)
+- Specif topic - synthesis to convergence point of convergence and divergence
+- divergence, contradict each other
+-